finnito/Science/content/09scie/energy-for-life/markdown/conservation-of-energy.md

 ## Law of Conservation of Energy

-If you can remember it, write it down in your book without looking, otherwise go to the next slide!
+If you can remember it, write it down in your book without looking, otherwise go to the next kiriata!

 ---